sweattep/ancient_quotes/README.md

 >If you lay your hand on him, you won't forget the fight, and you'll never do it again!

 >You clothed me with skin and flesh, and you knit my bones and sinews together.

+>Then, when your flesh and bones have shrunk, at the end of your life, you would moan, "How I hated discipline!
+My whole being despised reproof, I ignored what my teachers said, I didn't listen to my instructors"